facebook/react-native-website/docs/the-new-architecture/landing-page.md

 title: Introduction
 ---

-Starting in version 0.68, React Native provides a New Architecture that improves several aspects of how JavaScript code and host platforms can integrate, such as:

-- synchronously measure and render React Native views at the same time as native views
-- support for prioritization of events that update the app's layout, like user interactions
-- improved type safety and consistency of communication between JavaScript and native code
+Starting in version 0.68, React Native provides the New Architecture, which offers developers new capabilities for building highly performant and responsive apps.
+Visit [Why a New Architecture](why) to learn more about what drove the decision to re-architect, and the benefits it provides.

-This is made possible by these [Pillars of the New Architecture](pillars):
+The core concepts are explained by the [Pillars of the New Architecture](pillars):

 - [Fabric renderer and components](pillars-fabric-components), and the capabilities they offer for layout and interaction events
 - [TurboModules](pillars-turbomodules), which supports faster loading of and communication with native code